-While The Institute may be used by all Tampa Bay area providers, memberships to The Institute are currently only available to Hillsborough County early childhood professionals.
-Memberships are $25.00 per person.
+The Institute may be used by all Tampa Bay area providers, and memberships to The Institute are open to everyone.
+Memberships are annual and cost $25.00 per person.
 For details about membership and to get a membership application, download the Institute's Membership Brochure.
 (PDF)

-The Institute will be THE place for trainings!
-At this time, providers will be able to locate training information for "The Institute" on the ELCHC Calendar of Events.
-Many of ELCHC's trainings will now be held at The Institute so be sure to check the locations for trainings when you sign up!
+The Institute is THE place for early childhood trainings!
+At this time, providers can locate training information for "The Institute" on the ELCHC Calendar of Events or download a full printed catalog of trainings, called The Bulletin.

 Coursework required for renewal of staff credentials is available through a number of educational outlets and choices include both on-site and on-line.
 Non-degree seeking renewal coursework is most appropriate for ECE professionals who have earned a degree.
 ECE professionals who do not already have a degree needing to renew a credential should consider doing their renewal coursework as part of an Associates program.

-Financial Aid: Financial Aid through the T.E.A.C.H program is available for ECE professionals seeking either a staff credential or an Associates degree.
-ECE professionals working toward Bachelors or higher degrees will need to consult with the Financial Aid office of the college or university they wish to attend to apply for available scholarships and grants.
-At this time, financial aid is not available for the Directors Credential renewal course described above.
+Financial Aid through the T.E.A.C.H program is available for ECE professionals working or volunteering more than 20 hours a week.
+T.E.A.C.H. will fund tuition for staff credential, director’s credential, or credential renewal.
+It will also fund ECE professionals working toward an Associates degree.
+ECE professionals seeking a Bachelors or higher degrees will need to consult with the Financial Aid office of the college or university they wish to attend to apply for available scholarships and grants.

 The Institute is located at:

 8413 Laurel Fair Circle, Suite 100

 FAX: (813) 626-7557

 (View Larger Map" title="IECP Map">View Map)

 9:00 am to 3:00 pm